syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 The chart control can be configured entirely in C# code or using XAML markup.

+If you are using XAML markup, you can add the following namespace in XAML page,

+{% highlight xaml %}

+xmlns:chart="clr-namespace:Syncfusion.SfChart.XForms;assembly=Syncfusion.SfChart.XForms"

+{% endhighlight %}

 1.Create an instance of SfChart.

 2.Add the primary and secondary axis for the chart as shown below.

+{% tabs %}

 {% highlight C# %}